guihleao/CarteMarbehan/README.md

 Further:

+* About page in a bootstrap modal window
 * Script for analysing OSM data
 * Make a sequence diagram for JS functions
 * Display list as a function of map view, link map icons and list.